 Bloomberg | 330+ exchanges | Global markets | 80+ years | Real-time | Reference data |

-Xignite | 250+ sources | Global markets | 25+ years | Milliseconds | Cloud computing architecture |
+Xignite | 250+ sources | Global markets | 25+ years | Milliseconds | Cloud computingarchitecture |

 Data Security Considerations:

-Data residency and sovereignty requirements
+Data residency and sovereignty requirements for fintech API integration.

-End-user consent management
+End-user consent management through banking APIs.

 Data encryption standards (minimum AES-256)

-API authentication and access controls
+API authentication and access controls.

-Audit trails and compliance reporting
+Audit trails and compliance reporting.

-D. Investment APIs
+D. Best Investment APIs for Finance Software Development

 API | Commission Structure | Asset Classes | Market Coverage | Advanced Orders | Execution Speed (ms) | Price Improvement |